This is the multi-page printable view of this section. Click here to print.

 • CIFS: primarily used on Windows operating systems

-Protocol > PasswordRequiredSet account password for volume access when using CIFS protocol
+Protocol > PasswordRequiredSet the account password for volume access when using the CIFS protocol

-Recovery Snapshot NameOptionalName of the recovery snapshot used when creating a volume
+Recovery snapshot nameSelectName of the recovery snapshot used when creating the volume

 Table.
 File Storage Service Information Input Items

-9. Summary Check the detailed information and estimated billing amount generated in the panel, and click the Complete button.
+9. Check the detailed information and estimated billing amount generated in the Summary panel, and click the Create button.

 • When creation is complete, check the created resource on the File Storage List page.

 You can select a snapshot to delete.
-To delete a snapshot, follow the steps below.
+To delete a snapshot, follow these steps.

-2. Click the File Storage menu on the Service Home page.
+2. On the Service Home page, click the File Storage menu.
 You will be taken to the File Storage list page.

-3. Click the resource to delete the snapshot on the File Storage List page.
-It moves to the File Storage Details page.
+3. On the File Storage List page, click the resource to delete the snapshot.
+Go to the File Storage Details page.

-5. After checking the Snapshot name and Creation date/time, click the More button of the snapshot you want to delete.
+5. After checking the snapshot name and creation timestamp, click the More button of the snapshot you want to delete.

 6. Click the Delete button.
 The snapshot will be removed from the Snapshot List page.